valkey-io/valkey-doc/topics/bloomfilters.md

 ## Scaling and non scaling bloom filters

+The bloom filter data type can act either as a "scaling bloom filter" or "non scaling bloom filter" depending on user configuration.

-The difference between scaling and non scaling bloom filters is that scaling bloom filters do not have a fixed capacity, but a capacity that can grow.
-While non-scaling bloom filters will have a fixed capacity which also means a fixed size.
-Scaling bloom filters consist of a vector of “Subfilters” with length >= 1 while non scaling will only contain 1 subfilter.
+The difference between scaling and non scaling bloom filters is that scaling bloom filters do not have a fixed capacity, instead they can grow.
+Non-scaling bloom filters will have a fixed capacity, meaning only a fixed number of items can be inserted to it.
+Scaling bloom filters consist of a vector of "Sub filters" with length >= 1, while non scaling will only contain 1 sub filter.

-When a scaling filter reaches its capacity, adding a new unique item will cause a new bloom filter to be created and added to the vector of bloom filters.
-This new bloom filter will have a larger capacity (previous bloom filter's capacity * expansion rate of the bloom object).
+When a scaling bloom filter reaches its capacity, adding a new unique item will trigger a scale out and a new sub filter is created and added to the vector of sub filters.
+This new sub filter will have a larger capacity (previous bloom filter's capacity * expansion rate of the bloom object).

-When a non scaling filter reaches its capacity, if a user tries to add a new unique item an error will be returned
+After a non scaling bloom filter reaches its capacity, if a user tries to add a new unique item, an error will be returned

-The expansion rate is the rate that a scaling bloom filter will have its capacity increased by on the scale out.
-For example we have a bloom filter with capacity 100 at creation with an expansion rate of 2.
-After adding 101 unique items we will scale out and create a new filter with capacity 200.
-Then after adding 200 more unique items (301 items total) we will create a new filter of capacity 400 and so on.
+The expansion rate is the rate that a scaling bloom filter's capacity is increased by upon scale out.
+For example, we have a bloom filter with capacity 100 at creation with an expansion rate of 2.
+After adding 101 unique items, it will scale out and create a new sub filter with capacity 200.
+Then, after adding 200 more unique items (301 items total), a new sub filter of capacity 400 is added upon scale out and so on.

 ### When should you use scaling vs non-scaling filters